SOC Audit: What It Is, How it Works & How to Prepare Your Service Organization

 A service organization is any third party that a company might go to for services they can’t perform internally.
-It’s the business equivalent of calling in a plumber because you’re no good with a wrench.
+Think of it as the business equivalent of calling in a plumber.

-Of course, you shouldn’t hire a plumber without first reviewing testimonials about their service.
-A service organization is no different — except instead of customer reviews, they build trust with audits.
+Of course, people shouldn’t hire a plumber without first reviewing testimonials about their service.
+A service organization is no different — except instead of customer reviews, they get audits.

-A SOC audit is one of the best ways to build trust in your service organization.
-This article will tell you precisely what a SOC audit is and how you can get one.
+A SOC audit is one of the best ways a service organization can build trust.
+If you’re part of a service organization, keep reading to learn precisely what a SOC audit is and how you can get one.

 What is a SOC audit?